edgedb/edgedb/docs/reference/connection.rst

     Database name: "edgedb"

   DSNs also accept query parameters to support advanced use cases.
-Read the :ref:`DSN Specification <ref_dsn>` section below for details.
+Read the :ref:`DSN Specification <ref_dsn>` reference for details.

 **Host and port**
   In general, we recommend using a fully-qualified DSN when connecting to the database.
-But in some circumstances, it may only be necessary to specify a host or a port.
-For convenience, you may specify *one or both* of these in place of a DSN.
+For convenience, it's possible to individually specify a host and/or a port.

-  When not specified, the host defaults to ``"localhost"`` and the port defaults to ``5656``.
+  When not otherwise specified, the host defaults to ``"localhost"`` and the port defaults to ``5656``.

 **Credentials file**
   e.g. ``/path/to/credentials.json``.